kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 ![Model Training from the distributed commit log of Apache Kafka leveraging TensorFlow I/O](pictures/Kafka_Commit_Log_Model_Training_with_TensorFlow_IO.png)

 This totally simplfies your architecture as you don't need another data store in the middle.
+In conjunction with Tiered Storage - a Confluent add-on to Apache Kafka, you can built a cost-efficient long-term storage (aka data lake) with Kafka.
+No need for HDFS or S3 as additional storage.
+See the blog post "[Streaming Machine Learning with Tiered Storage and Without a Data Lake](https://www.confluent.io/blog/streaming-machine-learning-with-tiered-storage/)" for more details.

 ## Be aware: This is still NOT Online Training